 Bad Intro #2: Sounds and Dialogue that Don’t Add Value

-We also want to think through how we use sound or speech to open up a story.
+We also want to think carefully about how we use sound or speech to open a story in PSLE English Composition.

 "Hello," said Gregory.
 "Hey!"
 Jenny responded.
 "Did you manage to finish the mathematics homework yesterday?" asked Gregory.

-The boring opening leaves you with zero desire to continue on with the rest of the story.
+The dull opening leaves you with zero desire to continue the story.

-On the other hand, if we move to a different point in the conversation, it might be a little more appealing:
+On the other hand, if we move to a different point in the conversation, it might be more engaging:

 "I am in trouble," said Gregory.
 "I was trying to figure out the mathematics problems all last night, but they are too difficult for me.
 What if I fail the test again?"

-Not the happiest introduction, but it does hold a little more interest – mainly because you can sense the despair the character is feeling.
+Not the happiest introduction, but it does hold more interest – mainly because you can sense the character's despair.